Olegshipu95/ShipOS/CONTRIBUTING.md

-# Contributing to ShipOS
+# Contributing to untitled-os

-Thank you for your interest in contributing to ShipOS!
+Thank you for your interest in contributing to untitled-os!
 This document provides guidelines and instructions for contributing to the project.

 ## Code of Conduct